lmencnar/elastic-reactive-sb27/README.md

 The timeouts can be configured.

-It was observed running on 6 core 12 desktop class machine with local elastic as downloaded with any settings changes.
+It was observed running on 6 core 12 threads desktop class machine with local elastic as downloaded with any settings changes.
 With settings as configured the usual bulk executes within 200-300 milliseconds.

 But with growing concurrency some operations are stuck and complete after longer than 1 second.